 Type of institution: University/Higher Education Institution

-- 24 credit points from the Bachelor of Laws include:
+- 40 credit points total.
+24 credit points from the Bachelor of Laws include:

 - 18 credit points of core units